 As their names suggest, buyers lists are exactly what you’d expect: lists of prospective buyers.
 Provided an investor has a dependable buyers list on hand, it’s safe to assume they already have their first idea of who they will sell their wholesale property to at a later date.
-That said, the importance in a truly great buyers list lies in how it was built, and not the mere ownership of it.
+That said, the importance of a truly great buyers list lies in how it was built and not the mere ownership of it.
 You see, a good buyers list will consist of investors who have proven they will buy a property from you if you can bring them what they need.
 In theory, investors should already know what the buyers on their list want.
-Therefore, they will already know if the subject property they are looking at will meet the needs of the investors on their buyers list.
+Therefore, they will already know if the subject property they are looking at will meet the investors’ needs on their buyers list.
 Therein lies the true benefit of a good buyers list: It will give wholesalers access to buyers before they even begin the wholesale process.
 After all, it’s a lot easier to wholesale a home if you already have a buyer lined up.

-Despite the advantages offered well-vetted buyers lists, however, they are not necessary.
+Despite the advantages offered by well-vetted buyers lists, however, they are not necessary.
 It is entirely possible to wholesale real estate without a buyers list.
-Instead of referring to a buyers list, wholesalers will simply need to find buyers another way.
+Instead of referring to a buyers list, wholesalers will need to find buyers another way.

-Disclaimer:The following compliance and best practices information is just that: for information purposes only.
+Disclaimer:The following compliance and best practices information are just that: for information purposes only.
 Do not rely upon the following for your own wholesale deal, as laws change, laws vary by state, and each situation is unique.
 Assume the following information is not tailored to your specific situation, and be sure to seek the counsel of a competent real estate attorney before moving forward with a wholesale deal of your own:

 Include A Deposit: I highly recommend including a deposit of at least $500 when attempting to acquire a wholesale deal.
 Otherwise known as earnest money, the deposit will give your impending transaction validity.
-The money, therefore, simultaneously proves you are a serious buyer and gives you something more important: contractual interest and equitable ownership interest in the property.
+The money, therefore, simultaneously proves you are a serious buyer and gives you something more important: contractual interest and an equitable ownership interest in the property.

 Disclose Agent Licensing: Most states require licensed agents to disclose their position as a licensed real estate professional when they enter into a contract with a buyer or seller.
 You must, therefore, disclose your status as a licensed real estate agent.
 You must also clearly communicate that you are acting as a principal/direct buyer to purchase the home in the transaction.

 Exercise Transparency: As always, be fully transparent.
-Disclosures must be sufficient, proper and timely.
+Disclosures must be sufficient, proper, and timely.
 There should be no questions on behalf of either party as to what is taking place.